TaliaEdwards11/CompanionCube/README.md

 <br>

 ### Step 5: Connecting to WiFi
-After code is uploaded:
+After the code is uploaded:
 1. Go to the list of WiFi networks on your device and connect to the Companion Cube access point (the password is `apple_pine_windOw2`).
-This access point will only stay open a maximum of 10 minutes.
+This access point will stay open a maximum of 10 minutes.
 2. Search for `https://companion-cube.local`.
 3. Enter the name of your WiFi network and its password on the screen that appears.
 ![plot](./static/screen.png)